documark/documark/examples/basics/chapters/chapter1.md

 # Welcome to Documark

 You're in!
 Nice.
-We've put together a little post to introduce you to the Ghost editor and get you started.
-Go ahead and edit this post to get going and learn how it all works!
+We've put together a little example document to introduce you to Documark and get you started.
+Go ahead and edit this document to get going and learn how it all works!

 ## Getting Started

 Writing in markdown is really easy.
-In the left hand panel of Ghost, you simply write as you normally would.
-Where appropriate, you can use <em>formatting</em> shortcuts to style your content.
+Where appropriate, you can use _formatting_ shortcuts to style __your content__.
 For example, a list:

 - Item number one
 - Item number two